 That might seem a little confusing, one way to look at it is like a group chat on your favourite messenger.
 When you send a message in a group chat, everyone else’s phones receive that message instantly at the exact same time.
 As opposed to having to send that same message one at a time to each of your contacts.
 Hopefully that analogy makes sense.

 MQTT uses a server or broker in order to achieve the above.
 Simply put, the job of the broker is to receive incoming messages and route them to the appropriate clients.

 One use-case for MQTT could be to send data from a remote sensor to a central server such as a temperature sensor.
 Another use-case could be to command and control a remote Arduino, such as toggling a relay on and off.

 Mosquitto is a very popular MQTT broker available for pretty much every platform.
-It is super simple to manage and very easy to configure.
+It is super simple to install an MQTT broker and it requires almost zero management and is very easy to configure.

 We are going to take a look at installing Mosquitto on Linux since its probably the most popular method at the moment.
 Let us know if there is any other platforms you want to see!

 First open a terminal and we are going to use our package manager to install: